nemzutkovic/Carleton-University-CS-Guide/COMP 3004/README.md

 ## Prerequisites
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-* [COMP24XX-F18 VM](https://carleton.ca/scs/technical-support/virtual-machines/) (Or whatever is latest VM for 2404)
+* [COMP3004-F19 VM](https://carleton.ca/scs/technical-support/virtual-machines/) (Or whatever is latest VM for 2404)

-## Compiling & Running
-To be determined.

 ## Other
-Currently taking this course.
+The group project for this course is [here](https://github.com/nemzutkovic/IDE).